Hello there. I am a

 My response to most music made these days varies between disinterest and contempt.
 (An attitude which I understand to be the first of Olay’s 7 signs of ageing.
 The final sign is telling “damn kids” to get off your lawn.)
 My opinion of Auto-Tune is that it’s like a Nazi uniform - if you’re using it for anything other than comedic purposes, there’s something wrong with you.

 Can be found making pretty amazing Mexican, BBQ, chocolate truffles, sourdough breads, sourdough pizzas, and getting the same end result as sous-vide using only an oven.
+Recently added mapo tofu to my repertoire.
 Will eat most other things, but generally despise meat cooked beyond medium.

 Comedians: (Suck it, OKC, I'm adding an extra category, and there's nothing you can do about it! :-P)